-No Justice of the High Court of Australia sat on that Bench for so long as Sir Edward Aloysius McTiernan.
+No Justice of the High Court of Australia has sat on that Bench for so long as Sir Edward Aloysius McTiernan.
 He was a member of the Court for 46 years between 1930 and 1976.
-His period of service exceeds by ten years the longest term served by any Justice of the Supreme court of the United States.
+His tour of duty exceeds by ten years the longest term served by any Justice of the Supreme Court of the United States.
 Only a fall in which he sustained an injury which made travelling difficult impelled his resignation in September 1976.
-Following the constitutional amendment in 1977, requiring future Justices to retire at the age of 70 years, it is virtually impossible to imagine that any future judge of the Court will rival Sir Edward's period of tenure.
+Following the constitutional amendment in 1977, requiring future Justices to retire at the age of 70 years, it seems virtually impossible that any future judge of the Court will rival Sir Edward's period of tenure.
 Despite his long period of service on the Court, Sir Edward remained something of an enigma.
-He was courteous to the point of gentleness in his dealings with counsel - behaviour not typical in the sharp years of the Dixon court and the sometimes abrasive period of the Barwick court.
+He was courteous to the point of being gentle in his dealings with counsel - a behaviour characteristic not typical in the sharp years of the Dixon court and the sometimes abrasive period of the Barwick court.
 Sir Edward McTiernan's life has been little studied by the generations of Australian lawyers, in whose principal court he sat for nearly half a century.
-In part, this lack of knowledge of, and attention to, his career and contribution to Australian public life may simply reflect the many generation gaps which existed between a child of Queen Victoria's reign and lawyers of the age of interplanetary flight, nuclear fission and in vitro fertilisation.
-In part, sir Edward's self-effacing modesty and Irish gentility made his personality somewhat unapproachable.
-In part, it is simply a reflection of the general neglect of judicial biography in Australia.
-In part, the tradition of our profession is to focus so much attention on the personality of the Chief Justice, as to disperse the light of attention on those flanking him.
+In part, this lack of knowledge of and attention to his career and contribution to Australian public life may simply reflect the many generation gaps that exist between a child of Queen Victoria's reign and lawyers of the age of interplanetary flight, nuclear fission and in vitro fertilisation.
+In part, Sir Edward's self-effacing modesty and Irish gentility have made his personality somewhat unapproachable.
+In part, the tradition of our courts is to focus so much attention on the personality of the Chief Justice, as to disperse the light of attention on those flanking him.
 Beside Dixon and Barwick, especially, there was often thought room only for shadows.

-Sir Edward McTiernan's death in Sydney on the 9 January 1990 at the age of 97 has revived interest in a notable career in Australian public life which took the son of a poor Irish immigrant policeman, born in a country town, through the Parliament and Executive Government of the State of New South Wales, and the Parliament of the Commonwealth to the highest court in the land, membership of Her Majesty's Privy Council and the post, on many occasions, of Acting Chief Justice of Australia.
-Such a life ought to be recalled.
+The recent advent of the ninetieth anniversary of Sir Edward McTiernan's birth - an event that passed unnoticed by many in the legal profession in Australia - revived the writer's interest in a remarkable career in Australian public life that took the son of a poor Irish immigrant policeman, born in a country town, through the Parliament and Executive Government of the State of New South Wales, and the Parliament of the Commonwealth to the highest court in the land, membership of Her Majesty's Privy Council and the post, on many occasions, of Acting Chief Justice of Australia.
+Such a life ought not to be uncelebrated.
 The triumph of ability and opportunity over initial adversity is the stuff of which the myths of Australian democracy are created.